-If you grew up in a traditional home, then you know moms do most of the cooking.
+If you grew up in a traditional home, then you know mothers do most of the cooking.
 Well today, it’s the other way around.

 Indoor and outdoor dining is still a no-go in many restaurants so we looked around for something that can be done at a short notice (ideal for curbside pickups) and travels well when doing deliveries.